Review: ‘The Argument,’ starring Dan Fogler, Emma Bell, Danny Pudi, Maggie Q, Tyler James Williams and Cleopatra Coleman

 Sarah says she definitely would want to go through the experience of carrying and giving birth to a child, while Taylor says she doesn’t want to go through that physical situation because, as a ballet dancer, she’s worried about how pregnancy will affect her body.
 The couples end the dinner with the “babysplitting” idea planted in their heads.

-A series of events then happen which result in all four agreeing to Sarah getting pregnant with Bob’s sperm.
+A series of events then happen which result in all four agreeing to Sarah getting pregnant with Don’s sperm.
 Sarah is the last holdout before she agrees to the idea.
 She gives in to the plan because she thinks it will be one of the last chances she has to have a child before she gets too old and before Jeff changes his mind.

 Before Sarah, Jeff, Taylor and Don all arrive at this decision, there’s a laugh-out-loud sequence of Sarah and Jeff visiting another married couple who are friends, but they’re not as close to Sarah and Jeff as Taylor and Don are.
 The other married couple are Marie (played by Andrée Vermeulen) and Brad (played by Kirk Zippel).